chrislru/chrislru.github.io/_pages/about.md

 Welcome to my webpage!
 * 👋 Hi, I’m @chrislru
-* 👀 I’m interested in Cognitive Neuroscience and Machine Learning
+* 👀 I’m interested in Cognitive Neuroscience
 * 🌱 I’m currently learning how to be an indepedent researcher